luminahi/nodejs-orms/README.md

-# Awesome Project Build with TypeORM
+# Using TypeORM with SQLite and ESM

 Steps to run this project: